The Vector-Tensor nature of Bekenstein's relativistic theory of Modified Gravity

-This equality is subject to corrections of order K and is the result obtained in \cite{BEK} i.e. that the EF metric approximately obeys Poisson's equation and $\tilde{g}^{ab}A_{a}A_{b}=-1$.
-Therefore we may take $B_{0}=-C\Phi_{N}$.
+This is the result obtained in \cite{BEK} i.e. that the EF `time-time' metric perturbation approximately obeys Poisson's equation up to a tracking component produced by a one-form field with fixed norm according to $\tilde{g}^{ab}A_{a}A_{b}=-1$.
+Therefore we may take $B_{0}=(1-\frac{K_{B}}{2})^{-1}\Phi_{N}$.
 Substituting this into the vector equation we find:

-This is the scalar field equation found in \cite{BEK}.
-Varying the action with respect to $\mu$ we recover the equation:
+It may be checked that the function $\Phi-\frac{1}{1-\frac{K_{B}}{2}}\Phi_{N}$ is equal to the scalar field $\phi$.
+This is indeed the scalar field equation found in \cite{BEK}.
 For a chosen $V$ one may invert this equation to obtain, schematically, $\mu=\mu(\nabla A \nabla A)$.
+One may then find an appropriate $V$ so that (\ref{eq:poissonmod}) and (\ref{eq:linear00}) collectively produce a relationship between $\Phi$ and $\rho$ as given by the Bekenstein-Milgrom equation.

-Of course one may equally have obtained the resulting behaviour in (19) by allowing for $S_{s}$ to be constructed from some function $F(W)$ of the kinetic terms $W$ contained therein.
+Of course one may equally have obtained the resulting behaviour in (\ref{eq:poissonmod}) by allowing for $S_{s}$ to be constructed from some function $F(W)$ of the kinetic terms $W$ contained therein.
 One may use either $\mu$ or F so long as an identification $\mu = \frac{dF}{dW}$ may be made.

 The equivalence between Bekenstein's theory and the Vector-Tensor theory we have presented above is intriguing.
 Due to the particular symmetries of the transformation (and the time-like constraint on the vector field) it is possible to show that this is not a true bimetric theory of gravity.
 The same metric which satisfies the Einstein-Hilbert action couples minimally to the matter fields.
 Yet it is still possible to obtain modifications to gravity through the coupling of the metric to the vector field.
 The Lorentz structure of the vector field is such that non-canonical kinetic terms will generate non-minimal couplings to the Ricci and the Riemman tensors and hence to modified field equations.